infinitiessoft/skyport/README.md

 ## Overview

 For some reason, many of us use multiple virtualization platform concurrently.
 But the more platforms you use, the more work it takes to keep up with them.
-Skyport is an application that provides a single API interface compatibility with OpenStack Copmute(Nova) 2.0 API to work with multiple cloud computing providers.
+Skyport is an application that provides a single API compatibility with OpenStack Copmute(Nova) 2.0 API to work with multiple cloud computing providers.

 ## Configuration